-Can I upload a picture of an item so an associate can match to the item and avoid switched tags?
+Can I upload a picture of an item so my retail employees can match the item and avoid switched tags?

-Do you offer mobile checkout from a variety of devices without an employee having to come to a counter?
+Do you offer mobile checkout from a variety of devices without an associate having to come to a counter?

 Beware of these Common POS Frustrations for Retailers

-You can't upload spreadsheets from vendors, you have to manually enter the data.
+You can't upload spreadsheets from vendors, and you have to manually enter the data.

 You receive email support rather than phone.

 You have to do too many workarounds to get what you need.

 You must manually update your website, which is inefficient and requires extra work.

 There might be gotchafees after purchase; ensure all ongoing fees are spelled out.

 You shouldn't need an IT person on staff to manage it.